Revolutionary socialism: Russian Revolution and aftermath

 Vladimir Lenin, founder of the Soviet Union and the leader of the Bolshevik party.

 Leon Trotsky, founder of the Red Army and a key figure in the October Revolution.

-Many revolutionary socialists argue that the Russian Revolution led by Vladimir Lenin follows the revolutionary socialist model of a revolutionary movement guided by a vanguard party.
+Many revolutionary socialists argue that the Russian Revolution led by Vladimir Lenin followed the revolutionary socialist model of a revolutionary movement guided by a vanguard party.
 By contrast, the October Revolution is portrayed as a coup d'état or putsch along the lines of Blanquism.

 Revolutionary socialists, particularly Trotskyists, argue that the Bolsheviks only seized power as the expression of the mass of workers and peasants, whose desires are brought into being by an organised force—the revolutionary party.
-Marxists such as Trotskyists argue that Lenin did not advocate seizing power until he felt that the majority of the population, represented in the soviets, demanded revolutionary change and no longer supported the reformist government of Alexander Kerensky established in the earlier revolution of February 1917.
+Marxists such as Trotskyists argue that Lenin did not advocate seizing power until he felt that the majority of the population, represented in the soviets, demanded revolutionary change.
+They claim he waited until there was no longer supported the reformist government of Alexander Kerensky established in the earlier revolution of February 1917.
 In the Lessons of October, Leon Trotsky wrote:

 Lenin, after the experience of the reconnoiter, withdrew the slogan of the immediate overthrow of the Provisional Government.
 But he did not withdraw it for any set period of time, for so many weeks or months, but strictly in dependence upon how quickly the revolt of the masses against the conciliationists would grow.

 For these Marxists, the fact that the Bolsheviks won a majority (in alliance with the Left Socialist-Revolutionaries) in the second all-Russian congress of Soviets—democratically elected bodies—which convened at the time of the October revolution, shows that they had the popular support of the masses of workers, peasants and soldiers, the vast majority of Russian society.